Legendary | Worth driving from anywhere

 Country Cooking At Its Best

 As you pick up a tray, survey what’s available: beautiful food in a country-comfort way.
 You’ll find nothing prettied-up or food-stylist-perfected or chef-improved.
 Imagine a pot luck supper prepared by a covey of southern grandmothers who really know how to cook.
+The daily-changing menu offers such entrees as pork chops and pork cutlets, chicken fried or baked, meat loaf, country-fried steak, and chicken & dumplings.
+The vegetable roster is a veritable cornucopia of southern favorites.

 Leave Room For Dessert